symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 Getting into some code
 **********************

-1. Choose a name you like.
+1. Choose a **unique name** for your namespace.
 One common option is to use your company's or own name.
-In this example, we will register a namespace called ``foo``.
+For this example, we are going to register a namespace named ``foo``.

-2. Check if this namespace name is available.
+2. Check if your namespace name is **available**.

 .. example-code::